 3. Fast food waste

-We have often seen that foods go unused in many restaurants and they are not very active in donating this food to people.
-A survey found in 1995 that many restaurants prefer not to donate food due to liability issue, fearing what will happen if people fall sick after eating the food donated by them.
-In the last couple of years, the restaurant owners have been benefited by the expansion of curbside pickup programs, allowing them to pick unused foods from restaurants and then use them to manufacture profitable compost.
+We have often seen that foods go unused in many restaurants.
+Furthermore, they are not very active in donating this food to people.
+A survey found in 1995 that many restaurants prefer not to donate food due to liability issue.
+Most of them were afraid ofwhat will happen if people fall sick after eating the food donated by them.
+In the last couple of years, the restaurant owners have been benefited by the expansion of curbside pickup programs.
+They pick unused foods from restaurants and then use them to manufacture profitable compost.
 According to a report published by the North Carolina Division of Pollution Prevention and Environmental Assistance, only 6.7 percent of the solid waste used for producing compost consists of unused food.

 Some studies have confirmed that chips and candy are more harmful to the environment than slice of bread or apples.
 We know that the reduction of red meat consumption would reduce our carbon footprint, but recent studies have shown that reduction of the intake of junk food will also serve same purpose.
 A study done by Swedish researchers found that some candies are as much harmful for the environment as pork meat.
 A study published in February found that around 2.2 kilos of greenhouse gas is produced during the production of one kilogram of chips.